julian-klode/lingolang/docs/basics.md

 # Basics
-This chapter gives a quick overview of the Go programming language before discussing approaches to solving the problem of aliases of mutable objects.
+This chapter gives a quick overview of the Go programming language in order to make the later abstract interpretation of it reasonably understandable, before discussing approaches to solving the problem of aliases of mutable objects, and especially linear types and permissions, which the remainder of the thesis is based on.

 ## The Go programming language
 \vskip-2cm \hfill\includegraphics[height=1.5cm]{gopherbw}